heldercruzh/thread-implamentations/README.md

 <h1 aligh="center">Thread is the application can create a small unit of tasks to execute in parallel. <h1>

-	Once we start any thread, it’s execution depends on the OS implementation of time slicing and we can’t control their execution.
+	- Once we start any thread, it’s execution depends on the OS implementation of time slicing and we can’t control heir execution.
 However we can set threads priority but even then it doesn’t guarantee that higher priority thread will be executed first.

 # Types
 	- user thread  (ex: main method)